volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

   // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set logs_streaming_disabled = true

-  // One of the arguments from this list "ingress_egress_gw voltstack_cluster ingress_gw" must be set
+  // One of the arguments from this list "ingress_gw ingress_egress_gw voltstack_cluster" must be set

   ingress_gw {
     allowed_vip_port {